zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 ```

 However, were our subroutine actually expecting a block to be passed, no
 parentheses would be necessary.
-Two code blocks side by side is a "two terms
+Two code blocks side by side would result in
-in a row" error we've seen above, so Perl 6 knows to pass the first block
+"two terms in a row" error we've seen above, so Perl 6 knows to pass the first
-to the subroutine and use the second block as the body of the `for` loop:
+block to the subroutine and use the second block as the body of the `for` loop:

 ```
-    sub things (&code) { code() }
+    sub things (&code) { code }

     for things { 1 … ∞ } {
         say "Current stuff is $_";